Tubular-Terriers/code-jam/README.md

 > Note: this is not a good method of setting credentials.
 But if you are just learning git, it doesn't matter that much

+> Another note: If that doesn't work, clone using the command line and select `Web Browser` for authentication

 Now go to your project folder

 # Cloning